thisfren/Flutter-Cookbook/Ch. 6/master_plan/README.md

     > #### InheritedWidget can be used as the doorway between your view and data layers.
     > #### In this recipe, we will be updating the Master Plan app to move the storage of the to-do lists outside of the view classes.
 - ### Making the app state visible across multiple screens
+    > #### One phrase that is thrown around a lot in the Flutter community is "Lift State Up."
+    > #### This mantra, which originally came from React, refers to the idea that State objects should be placed higher than the widgets that need it in the widget tree.
+    > #### Our InheritedWidget, which we created in the previous recipe, works perfectly for a single screen, but it is not ideal when you add a second.
+The higher in the tree your state object is stored, the easier it is for your children widgets to access it.
+    > #### In this recipe, you are going to add another screen to the Master Plan app so that you can create multiple plans.
+Accomplishing this will require our State provider to be lifted higher in the tree, closer to its root.
 - ### Designing an n-tier architecture, part 1 – controllers
 - ### Designing an n-tier architecture, part 2 – repositories
 - ### Designing an n-tier architecture, part 3 – services